Big Creek Lake - 2015 Survey Report

-This is the authors' summary from a 17-page report.
+This is the authors' summary from a 20-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Big Creek Reservoir were surveyed in 2012 using electrofishing and gill netting.
-Aquatic vegetation and habitat surveys could not be conducted during summer 2011 because there was no boater access because of low reservoir water elevation brought on by an extended drought.
+Fish populations in Big Creek Reservoir were surveyed in 2015 using electrofishing and in spring 2016 using gill netting.
+An aquatic vegetation survey was conducted during summer 2015.
+Historical data are presented with the 2015-2016 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Big Creek Reservoir is a 520-acre impoundment located in Delta County, Texas, on Big Creek, a tributary of the South Sulphur River.
 The reservoir was constructed by the City of Cooper for municipal water supply.
-At conservation pool elevation, habitat consists primarily of featureless banks and the littoral area contains several species of native aquatic plants with American lotus being the most abundant.
-The invasive aquatic plant Eurasian watermilfoil was also present.
+At conservation pool elevation, habitat consists primarily of featureless banks and the littoral area contains limited amounts of emergent aquatic plants.
+The invasive aquatic plant Eurasian watermilfoil has been found in the past.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-2 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-2 Inland Fisheries Division Monitoring and Management Program